Lotus E20: Complete Formula One results

-This car was also featured in the music video for 'Dangerous' by Sam Martin and David Guetta.

 Later uses

 The E20 was run in the Renault R.S.17 livery for demonstration laps by Robert Kubica throughout 2017.
-The car was also run in 2022 in the Alpine A522 livery for demonstration laps by Aseel Al-Hamad and Abbi Pulling.
+Aseel Al-Hamad completed a celebratory lap in the E20 car ahead of the 2018 French Grand Prix.
+The car was also run in 2022 in the Alpine A522 livery for demonstration laps by Al-Hamad and Abbi Pulling.